Robert Kurtz, Speech-Language Pathologist

 My name is Robert Kurtz.
 I became a speech-language pathologist (SLP) in 2003, but I have worked since 1995 with children who have speech and language disorders.
 I began as a “residential trainer” (read: “grunt”) in a group home for children with severe and profound mental impairments.
 All the residents had speech and language disorders, and, since the agency’s SLP did not come on a daily basis, part of my job was implementing the communication goals she wrote.
 As a result of that experience, I decided to enroll in graduate school and become an SLP myself.

-I currently work at Cornerstone Autism Center in West Lafayette and Greenwood, Indiana.
+I currently work at Hopebridge, a pediatric therapy company with clinics in Indiana, Kentucky, and (soon) Ohio.
 My clinical background includes early intervention with infants and toddlers, private practice, school-based therapy from kindergarten to grade twelve, and nursing homes.
-I have supervised a number of graduate students performing clinical practicum work in speech-language pathology.
-As a doctoral student, I also conducted and assisted in research on child language development; I have co-authored publications appearing in major research journals, and I have presented my own original research at national and international conferences.
+I have supervised a number of graduate students performing clinical practicum work in speech-language pathology, and recent graduates completing their clinical fellowships.
+As a doctoral student, I conducted and assisted in research on child language development; I have co-authored publications appearing in major research journals, and I have presented my own original research at national and international conferences.

-I love working with children, especially young children whose language is still in the early stages of development.
-The growth of language in a child’s first five years is, in my opinion, the most astounding natural phenomenon there is, and I never get tired of observing it; and, besides that, they’re just so darn cute at that age.
+I love working with children, especially those whose language is still in the early stages of development.
+The growth of language in a child’s first five years is, in my opinion, the most astounding natural phenomenon there is, and I never get tired of observing it.
+Besides that, they’re just so darn cute at that age!
 But, as much as I love the kids, I have learned that the most effective way to help them is to work with their parents and train them to do what I do when I’m not around.
 That’s why I’ve set up this website--to share with you the tricks of my trade, so that you can be your child’s own live-in speech therapist.

 While I’m not new to speech-language pathology, I am new to blogging and website design.
 I welcome any suggestions you have for improving this site’s content and making it more useful for you.
 Also feel free to contact me with questions I haven’t answered.
 And, if you do find my site useful and helpful, please tell others about it.
 I’ve put a lot of work into it, so I want it to benefit as many people as possible.